 - receive a carer's allowance, or you are the main carer for an elderly or disabled person whose welfare may be at risk if you fall ill

-Farnham Integrated Care Centre - new service now available
+Farnham Integrated Care Centre

 There has been a revolution in how thousands of people in Farnham access GP services with the launch of the Farnham Integrated Care Centre (ICC) - a brand new urgent care unit at the Farnham Centre for Health.

 For more information on this exciting new service, please see the tab to the right of your screen labelled Farnham Integrated Care Centre.